Withdrawal policy: One week notice is required to withdraw from all summer camp programs in order to receive a refund.

 - Additional training in behaviour management, conflict resolution, and program planning

-To ensure your child's safety, the Camp Registration Form must be completed in full and submitted 1-week prior to starting camp.
-Complete the form here - please save to your computer and email to firstname.lastname@example.org
+To ensure your child's safety, the Camp Emergency Form must be completed in full and submitted at least 1-week prior to starting camp.
+Please complete the form, save to your computer and email the completed form to firstname.lastname@example.org

 For children with asthma or anaphylaxis where staff may be required to administor medications, please complete the following forms as applicable:

 Do you have a questions not answered below?
 Please let us know here.